shady1543/AI-Lab/week3/README.md

 # ResolutionFOL

-- `ResolutionFOL_v1.py`：Basic version.
-Able to handle most simple tests.
+- `ResolutionFOL_v1.py`: Basic version.
+Able to handle ALL simple tests mentioned in the task.

-  CANNOT handle complex formulas.
+  WARNING: CANNOT handle complex formulas.

-- `ResolutionFOL_v2.py`：Improved version (main logic encapsulated & modified).
+- `ResolutionFOL_v2.py`: Improved version (main logic encapsulated & modified).

   The improved version is able to handle complex formulas like: